 Most people who buy powdered milk for long term storage will buy them in 25-pound bags if not in bigger bags.
 Although you can store the powdered milk in these large bags but it is not ideal.
 Powdered milk tends to be fairly sensitive to high humidity, temperature fluctuations, and cross-contamination.
 If you store the powdered milk in a large 25-pound bag and you open it once in a while then you are actually shortening its shelf life.

 This is why it is extremely important to portion the powdered milk into small batches, and the size of the batches should depend on how much powdered milk you will use.
 This way you do not alter the shelf life of an entire batch of a 25 pound powdered milk, and with smaller batches, you can store it a lot more easily.
-If you want to stockpile food for the long term than you should check out my recent article Survival foods that last forever ( Top 28 ).
+If you want to stockpile food for the long term then you should check out my recent article Survival foods that last forever ( Top 28 ).

 Vacuum seal the powdered milk